stonezhong/DataManager/docker/local/readme.md

 # Steps to test Data Manager using spark-local

-## Step 1: run a MySQL server:
+## Step 1: setup a MySQL server 8.x:
 - You can change the password if needed.

 ```
 docker run \
     --name mysql \
+    -p 3306:3306/tcp \
     -e MYSQL_ROOT_PASSWORD=foo -d mysql:latest
 ```

-- create a SQL user
+- create a SQL user, you can use different password if needed
 ```
 docker exec -it mysql mysql --host localhost --user=root --password=foo
 CREATE USER 'dm'@'%' IDENTIFIED WITH mysql_native_password BY 'foo';